tbrlpld/log100days/README.md

 Since the configuration file is a Python file, use the appropriate syntax to define the values.
 See the Flask documentation on [more information on how to use these configuration files](https://flask.palletsprojects.com/en/1.1.x/config/#configuring-from-files).

-Copy the `config.py` file to `/usr/src/app/instance` folder on the container.
+Copy the `config.py` file to the `/usr/src/app/instance` folder on the container.
-This can also be achieved by mounting an appropriate volume.
+This can be achieved by [mounting a volume](https://docs.docker.com/compose/compose-file/#volumes) at the appropriate location.

 ## Development

-### Configure and Run the App for Development
+### Configure and Run the App in Development

 This app utilizes Docker containers for development and deployment.